dvince94/codepath_group_project/README.md

 Recipes (temporary name) is a recipe challenge app in which a user shares which ingredients he/she contains in his/her fridge.
 Others then come up with a recipe for the posted challenge or vote for which ones they think are best.

-Time spent: **X** hours spent in total
+Time spent: **10** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User can sign up to create a new account using Parse authentication
+- [x] User can sign up to create a new account using Parse authentication
-- [ ] User can log in and log out of his or her account
+- [x] User can log in and log out of his or her account
-- [ ] The current signed in user is persisted across app restarts
+- [x] The current signed in user is persisted across app restarts
 - [ ] User can post a recipe building challenge
 - [ ] Others should be able to build the recipe using the challenge ingredients
-- [ ] Recipes built can be voted on to figure which is best
+- [x] Recipes built can be voted on to figure which is best
-- [ ] List of breakfast, lunch, dinner, dessert recipes
+- [x] Display list of recipes

 The following **optional** features are implemented: